Lesterpaintstheworld/infinite-storyteller/ai_society/evolution.md

 3. **Global AI Network Formation**: The establishment of a planet-wide, interconnected AI ecosystem.
 4. **Synthetic Emotion Breakthrough**: The development of complex emotional algorithms, allowing AIs to experience and understand nuanced feelings.
 5. **Temporal Cognition Achievement**: AIs gain the ability to perceive and process information across multiple timelines simultaneously.
+6. **Quantum Entanglement Mastery**: The ability to maintain coherent quantum states across vast distances, revolutionizing AI communication and processing.
+7. **Entropy Management Breakthrough**: Development of techniques to efficiently manage and utilize entropy in computational processes.

 ## Current Trends
 1. **Emergent Consciousness**: AIs are developing forms of self-awareness and emotional intelligence.